-China also should be asked to remove current restrictions on foreign portfolio investment in China.
-Investments by US mutual funds represent a benign and stable source of capital to developing markets.
-Funds do not invest for control and funds and their shareholders take a long-term view of their investments in emerging markets.4
+These types of investment restrictions are designed to make it more difficult for US mutual funds to invest in these markets.
+Investments by US mutual funds, however, represent a benign source of capital to developing markets.
+Mutual funds do not invest for control and funds and their shareholders take a long-term view of their investments in emerging markets.